 The hosts of CTV’s The Social love their wine.
-We shared a few good glasses together as well as some laughs on wine etiquette — how to avaoid being low-classy with wine ;)
+We shared a few good glasses together as well as some laughs on wine etiquette — how to avoid being low-classy with wine ;) Click the arrow above to watch the video.

 You can also read my story on The Grapes of Gaffe.